Graduation Requirements

 Associate Degree

 A minimum of 60 semester hours must be successfully completed in order to earn an associate degree.
-Students in associate degree programs must take a minimum of six general education courses, including Writing I and Writing II, and four additional courses selected from at least three of the following areas: mathematics, speech, natural science, arts and humanities, social science, or social and personal awareness.
-No more than one course counted toward the requirement may be in mathematics.
+Students in associate degree programs must follow the general education requirements as stated by the Undergraduate catalog.
+All grades in the major must be "C" or better.
 Students should check with their departments to see if certain general education courses are mandated by their program.

 Certificates